archilex/advanced-tables-docs/README.md

 Advanced Filter Builder is a custom filtering system that gives your users a simple, yet powerful way to quickly build custom queries.
 Each filter inside the builder can be used multiple times and grouped into *or groups*, allowing your users to drill down and find the data they need.
 Advanced Filter Builder was designed to make filtering easy for your users with a simple UI and natural filtering language.

 For developers, Advanced Filter Builder couldn't be easier to implement.
-Advanced Filter Builder *automatically* generates `text`, `numeric`, `date`, `boolean`, and `select` filters from your table columns!
+Advanced Filter Builder can *automatically* generates `text`, `numeric`, `date`, `boolean`, and `select` filters from your table columns!
 You can also seamlessly integrate your existing filters or override the auto-generated ones allowing you to fully customize the filtering experience.

 > Note: Due to the stacking nature of Advanced Filter Builder, this feature currently works best when your Filament filters are rendered in a dropdown or slideOver.